DeltaCamp/apollo-link-ethereum/README.md

 # Apollo Link Ethereum

 `apollo-link-ethereum` allows you to use GraphQL to speak directly to a smart contract on the Ethereum blockchain.
 The package integrates with [Apollo Client](https://www.apollographql.com) as a "link".
-You can resolve web3 calls using the web3js 1.0 or Ethers.js.
+There are several "resolvers" so that you can resolve web3 calls using either web3js 1.0 or Ethers.js.
 A separate mutations package is available to actually execute transactions.

 | Package | Description |
 | --- | --- |